-If you are a fan of the harem genre and want to check out something a little different but not completely ground breaking then I can recommend this series for you.
+If you are a fan of the harem genre and want to check out something a little different but not completely groundbreaking then I can recommend this series to you.
 I can also recommend this series to fellow fujoshi who enjoy laughing at themselves because a lot of younger fujoshi will most likely find our main lead very relatable.
-What’s your favourite anime featuring anime fans?
+What’s your favorite anime featuring anime fans?
 Let me know in the comments below!